 - 1-2 garlic cloves, minced, or 1 teaspoon garlic powder

 - 1 teaspoon fresh rosemary, finely chopped

 - 1 teaspoon fresh thyme, finely chopped

 - Salt flakes, to taste

-- Lightly grease a large bowl and add dough.
-Cover with a tea towel and let rise in a warm area for 1 hour.
+- Lightly grease a large bowl and transfer the dough to it.
+Cover the bowl with a tea towel and let the dough rise in a warm area for 1 hour.

 - Once the dough has risen, dump onto a well-floured surface and knead for 2-3 minutes, moving quickly so the dough doesn't stick.

 - Use a kitchen scale to weigh the dough, then divide weight 8 to determine the weight of each individual roll (if you don't have a scale, cut dough into 8 evenly sized sections).

 - Take each section and pull down on the sides to create a ball, with the seam at the bottom.
 Then, seam side down, place the ball on the counter and cup your hand over the top.
 Move quickly in a circle to form a ball.
 Transfer the ball to around a cast-iron skillet (or a greased 10-inch circle pan).
 Cover with the tea towel again and let rise for another hour, until about doubled in size.

 - After rolls have risen for 30 minutes, begin preheating the oven to 375°F, while the dough continues to rise for the remainder of the time.

 - Remove the tea towel and bake for 20-25 minutes until golden brown on top and the internal temperature of the rolls reaches 200-205°F.